Rrtk2/MSB1015-Assignment-2/README.md

 #### Status of project
-Ongoing.
-Creating all essential code in the [script](/Testing/raw R-script.R) needed to create the final product for this assignment.
+Wrapping up.
+Minor adjustments to the [GitHub page](https://rrtk2.github.io/MSB1015-Assignment-2/) might occur, as well as to the scripts.
+Bugfixes.

 #### Copyright and authors